idazucchi/bdp2-2020/mid-term/README.txt

 dockerHUb repo -->

 The aim is to extend the jupyter notebook docker to include matblot lib so that i can plot data from the italian covid19 epidemic.

+Nope, this is not the way to build a repository, we migrate, much to my chagrin